MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-editor.md

 ## Next steps

 You've completed this quickstart for the Visual Studio editor!
-Next you might want to try out some of the other quickstarts for the Visual Studio IDE, or check out the links to more information about some of the features we looked at.
+Next you might try out some of the other quickstarts for the Visual Studio IDE, or check out the links to more information about some of the features we looked at.
 Otherwise, happy coding!

 ## See also